 3. Practice Random Acts of Kindness to Develop a More Positive Attitude

 We don’t have to be giving, generous, and caring every moment—I mean cmon, we’re not aiming for perfection here.
 But if we want to develop a positive attitude, we do have to make an effort to be kinder to others.
-Sometimes it’s easy to be kind—for example, when we feel like others deserve it—and sometimes it’s harder.
+Sometimes it’s easy to be kind—for example, when we feel like others deserve it or when we're pursuing a career with purpose—and sometimes it’s harder.
 So start with easy kindness and go from there.

 Being kinder can be easy if you engage in random acts of kindness.
 A random act of kindness could be anything from telling a co-worker you like her necklace, to congratulating a friend on an important achievement, to bringing a cup of soup to a family member who has the flu.
 These acts are small and unsolicited, but they show that you care—a significant part of what it means to be a positive person.